Guide, Updated 15 May 2026

 The plan converts the structural 0.7 point lift into a typically 4 to 6 point individual lift for a learner who follows it.
 The lift is from your preparation, not from the retake mechanic itself.

 The first is selection.
-The candidates still testing at attempt three are disproportionately those who did not address the original faults during the first cooling period.
-They booked the retake quickly, did not take targeted lessons, and failed again on the same fault category.
-By attempt three the underlying readiness gap has not closed, so the rate drops.
+The candidates still testing at the fifth and sixth attempts are disproportionately those who never addressed the original faults.
+They kept rebooking quickly, did not take targeted lessons, and failed again on the same fault category.
+By the later attempts the underlying readiness gap has not closed, so the rate falls.

 The second is anxiety compound interest.
 Each fail adds to the mental weight of the next attempt.
-A candidate on attempt three is carrying the memory of two previous fails plus the increased pressure of "I have to pass this time."
+A candidate several attempts in is carrying the memory of repeated fails plus the increased pressure of "I have to pass this time."
 The additional cognitive load produces tension faults that compound the original problem.
 Addressing this needs explicit work, talking through the previous fails with the instructor, mock tests under exam conditions to rebuild format familiarity.

 The retake is the same test with one piece of extra information: a paper sheet telling you exactly what to fix.
 Throw the sheet away and you waste the most useful single piece of feedback in the entire learning process.